MoBakour/potatodb/README.md

 #### Principles of Querying with PotatoDB

-Finding, updating, and deleteing methods of PotatoDB farms all require querying to select potatoes to return or apply changes on.
+Finding, updating, and deleting methods of PotatoDB farms all require querying to select potatoes to return or apply changes on.
 Querying with PotatoDB can be done in two ways: First is object querying by providing a query object.
 Second is functional querying by providing a test function to be used in querying.
 PotatoDB supports regular expressions in query objects as well.

 -   `{ username: "Swordax" }` - A query object that selects potatoes with a username of "Swordax"
 -   `{ age: 18 }` - A query object that selects potatoes with an age of 18